BEST WESTERN PLUS Hawthorne Terrace Hotel

 - Late check out, extra charges may apply

-- Valet parking, nominal fee plus tax
+- Valet parking, nominal fee includes tax

-- Garage parking, nominal fee plus tax
+- Garage parking, nominal fee includes tax

 - Steam room, European dry sauna